What 3 Body Systems Are Mainly Involved In Cellular Respiration

 C6H12O6 (glucose) + 6O2 (oxygen) → 6CO2 (carbon dioxide) + 6H2O (water) + ATP (energy)

 From this equation, it's evident that oxygen is crucial for the process, while carbon dioxide and water are byproducts.
-This highlights the essential roles of the respiratory and cardiovascular systems in providing oxygen and removing carbon dioxide.
+So this highlights the essential roles of the respiratory and cardiovascular systems in providing oxygen and removing carbon dioxide.
 The digestive system, on the other hand, ensures that glucose, the primary fuel for cellular respiration, is available to the cells.

 The Respiratory System: Supplying Oxygen and Removing Carbon Dioxide